FerEspinosa/ABC9/README.md

 // Firebase:
 - The user should be able to create an account with Firebase.
-- Every user will be a "tutor account" and every "tutor account" will be able to manage several "student accounts"
+- Every new user will become a "tutor account" and every "tutor account" will be able to manage several "student accounts"
-- User should be able to create "win prizes"
+- User should be able to create "win prizes", by setting an image, a description of the prize, and the condition/s.
-(setting an image, a description of the prize, and the condition/s. e.g: achieving 200 points, or playing 10 days in a row, etc)
+  (e.g: "achieving 200 points", or "playing 10 days in a row", etc)
 - The data base should be stored in Firestore and also persist on the local SQLite database (using Room)

 // More
-- Users can share, download, edit, and rate collections of cards* that they create (*a card mainly bundles an image, a word, and its correct sylables)
+- Users can share, download, edit, and rate collections of cards* that they create (*a card bundles an image, a word, and its correct sylables)

-// I wouldn't like to spoil what´s next from this point, so this will the sight limit of this roadmap so far.
+// so... this will be the public sight limit of this roadmap so far.

+Thank you for reading!
-feel free to contact me at: la.torre.encantada@gmail.com
+If you have any comments, feel free to contact me at: la.torre.encantada@gmail.com

+Fernando Espinosa